Working groups

 Related policy documents:

-Community Energy England response to the Forced Labour in UK Supply Chains inquiry
+CEE response to Joint Committee inquiry into Forced Labour in UK Supply Chains [February 2025]

 Expert practitioners